It is essential to draw a distinction between the security of our customers' data and the security of the infrastructure supporting our customers.

 - Customer technical support.

 In addition, OVHcloud has the ability to restore services in the event of an incident (e.g. network equipment configuration backups).

 Customers are responsible for their backup and restoration functionality either as part of their standard package and/or as an optional configuration, depending on the services purchased.

 OVHcloud is committed to nature and environmental risk management in its capacity as a hosting provider.

 OVHcloud implements prevention measures to manage foreseeable natural events and environmental risks including:

 - UPS (uninterruptible power source) for sufficient capacity management with automatic load-switching;

 - Automatic switch electric generators with minimum autonomy of 48 hours;

-- Fire detection systems.
+- Fire detection and suppression systems.

 OVHcloud restricts physical access to sites based on proper segregation of duties.
 Each physical site is restricted based on the following:

-- Confidential offices for authorized personnel only;
+- Confidential offices access is restricted to authorized personnel only;